transcelerate/ddf-home/sdr-ri-codebase-access.md

 - [Link to Issues](https://github.com/transcelerate/ddf-sdr-platform/issues) in Platform repository
 - [Link to Issues](https://github.com/transcelerate/ddf-sdr-api/issues) in API repository
 - [Link to Issues](https://github.com/transcelerate/ddf-sdr-ui/issues) in UI repository

+**NOTE**: As of May 2022, the DDF initiative is still the process of setting up operations, and any pull requests submitted will not be triaged at this point in time.